Why you should care

 Because style can sneak up on you from many places beyond New York, Paris and Milan.

-When fighting erupted in Juba, South Sudan, last December between government forces and rebels loyal to an ousted vice president, it threatened to unravel everything the new country had built, both physically and culturally.
+When fighting erupted in Juba, South Sudan more than a year ago between government forces and rebels loyal to an ousted vice president, it threatened to unravel everything the new country had built, both physically and culturally.
 One such cultural touchstone was Juba’s emerging fashion industry, led by designers such as Akuja de Garang.
 Her annual Festival of Fashion & Arts for Peace has drawn the attention of international press, which hailed her as one of South Sudan’s enterprising repats helping define the new country’s cultural identity.

 In the days before the recent fighting began, another South Sudanese designer, Nyanut von Habsburg-Lothringen, had her work on display in a two-night fashion show in the courtyard of Home and Away, an upscale Thai restaurant popular among aid workers and oil-industry expats.
 It was a vast space: an outdoor eating area covered by trees, umbrellas and vines, with a large parking lot for the SUVs of NGO personnel and a large banquet area that hosted the catwalk.